You use In and Out points to define a specific portion of a clip or sequence for editing, deletion, copying, pasting, and so on.

 To enter trim mode, do one of the following:

-- Choose Sequence > Trim Edit (or press the T key).
+- Choose Sequence > Trim Edit (or press the Shift + T key).

 If there is an active edit point selection, the playhead moves to the nearest selected edit point.
 If there is no edit point selected, then the playhead automatically moves to the nearest edit point on the targeted tracks.
 Edit points are selected on the targeted tracks with the trim type set to a rolling edit regardless of the currently active tool.
 If the Program Monitor is already in trim mode, then press the T key to toggle out of trim mode.

-- Double‐click an edit point with the Selection, Ripple Edit, or Rolling Edit tools in the Timeline.
+- Double‐click an edit point with the Selection , Ripple Edit , or Rolling Edit tools present in the Tools panel.

 - Shift-select, or marquee‐select one or more edit points with the Ripple Edit, or Rolling Edit tools, moving the playhead to the nearest selected edit point and setting the Program Monitor to trim mode with the tool's trim type.